Will not spare people who resort to violence in the name of religion: PM Imran Khan - ExBulletin

 Will not spare people who resort to violence in the name of religion: PM Imran Khan

+Prime Minister Imran Khan awards a commendation certificate to Malik Adnan, the person who tried to save the late Priyantha Kumara Diyawadana during the Sialkot incident at the Prime Minister’s office in Islamabad on December 7, 2021.
+PIDPM Imran Khan said that all Pakistanis have united against terrorism from the public army A school massacre has taken place.
+Said to prove that one is a true lover of the Prophet, one must follow his example.
+Said “As long as I am alive I will not allow incidents like the Sialkot lynching to happen again.”

-Prime Minister Imran Khan said on Tuesday that from now on the government will spare no one who uses violence in the name of religion.
+ISLAMABAD: Prime Minister Imran Khan said on Tuesday that “from now on, the government will spare no one” found resorting to violence in the name of religion.

+He was addressing the Prime Minister’s office to offer his condolences to Sri Lankan national Diyawadanage Don Nandasiri Priyantha Kumara, who was brutally lynched last week in Sialkot for allegations of blasphemy.

-“From now on, if anyone is found using religion, especially resorting to violence in the name of Prophet Muhammad (pbuh), the government will not spare them,” the prime minister said. .
+“From now on, if anyone is found using religion, especially resorting to violence on behalf of Prophet Muhammad (pbuh), the government will not spare them,” the prime minister said. .

 He said that Prophet Muhammad (pbuh) was sent as a blessing to the whole human race, not just Muslims.